Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets: Hamiltonian and Floquet components in higher-order-momentum unconventional magnet

 One can verify that along the momentum directions defined by $\theta_k = \theta_q + n\pi/q$ ($n \in \mathbb{Z}$), the unconventional magnetic effect is maximized, resulting in spin-splitting that depends solely on the radial momentum magnitude as $\alpha_q k^q$.
 In contrast, along directions $\theta_k = \theta_q + (2n+1)\pi/(2q)$, the magnetic term vanishes identically, leading to spin-degenerate band structures.
 These nodal and anti-nodal structures are directly inherited from the symmetry of the underlying magnet.

 By implementing the Floquet formalism in Eq. (\ref{eq_hn}), the Floquet components of a CPL-driven unconventional magnet take the following forms:

 where $H_0^{q,\sigma}$ includes the zero-photon contribution, incorporating a self-doping term $Bk_A^2$ that effectively shifts the chemical potential (which we gauge away in our analysis).
 The $n$-photon Floquet components $H_{\pm n}^{q,\sigma}$ describe light–matter interaction processes.
 In particular, all components with $|n| > 1$ are non-trivial and arise from the interplay between the external driving and the unconventional magnetism, encoding higher-order photon-assisted transitions unique to these systems.
+Similar results can be obtained in the superconducting states.